Georges Ladoux

-Georges Ladoux (Beauchastel, 21 March 1875 - Cannes, 20 April 1933) was an army major and from 1914 the head of the Deuxième Bureau, French military intelligence during World War I. He was responsible for recruiting Mata Hari as a French spy, whom he met in Vittel in 1916.
+Georges Ladoux (Beauchastel, 21 March 1875 - Cannes, 20 April 1933) was a French army major who served as the head of the Deuxième Bureau, the French military intelligence agency during World War I, from 1914.
+He was responsible for recruiting Mata Hari as a French spy, whom he met in Vittel in 1916.
 Ladoux was later arrested for being a double agent himself, but eventually cleared of all charges.